discostubee/gamestool/README.txt

 Read the index html file that's in the boost root directory, and follow the instructions for making 'b2' from the shell script and then use the normal build using b2.

+gamestool includes all boost libraries as statics so you'll need the
+option: link=static to build static versions of the libs.

 In OSX it's likely you'll need to run b2 as an admin so it can link to the system libraries.